 Frozen Embryo Transfer (FET) Cost: What You Need to Know

-As with all fertility treatments, the answer varies depending on the clinic, what’s included in the quoted cost, medication needs, and whether you have insurance coverage.
-In this guide, we’ll break it all down.
+Like most fertility treatments, the cost varies depending on the clinic, what’s included, your medication protocol, and whether your insurance provides benefits.
+This guide breaks it all down.

 Quick Answer: What Does a Frozen Embryo Transfer Cost?